lsms-worldbank/labeller/src/mdhlp/lbl_use_meta.md

 # Description

-This command access meta data in stored in [chars](https://www.stata.com/manuals/pchar.pdf).
+This command accesses metadata stored in [chars](https://www.stata.com/manuals/pchar.pdf).
 This command is intended to be used in combination with [sel_add_metadata](https://lsms-worldbank.github.io/selector/reference/sel_add_metadata.html) but it will also work with any other `char`.

 In addition to accessing a char value and returning in an r-class variable, this command can also apply this value to a template provided in the option `template()`.